Rodrygo raises fist in Vinicius tribute as Madrid beat Rayo

 Rayo struck back through De Tomas, and the former Real Madrid youth player did not celebrate his goal.

-Rodrygo ensured Madrid had the last laugh and brought Vinicius back into focus with his celebration.
+Rodrygo steered home well from the edge of the box to ensure Madrid had the last laugh and brought Vinicius back into focus with his celebration.

+"He's doing well, all the support he has received in the last days is good for him," Ancelotti told reporters.

+"If he didn't have the knee problem he would have played, certainly.

-Elsewhere Villarreal kept their slim Champions League qualifying hopes alive with a 2-0 win over struggling Cadiz, closing the gap on Real Sociedad to five points.
+Villarreal kept their slim Champions League qualifying hopes alive with a 2-0 win over struggling Cadiz, closing the gap on fourth-placed Real Sociedad to five points.

-Later Wednesday relegation-battling Espanyol host Atletico Madrid, who can overtake their city rivals and return to second.
+Atletico took a commanding three-goal lead against Espanyol in Cornella but the hosts battled back to earn a point, although they are now three behind 17th-placed Cadiz.

+Saul, Yannick Carrasco and Antoine Griezmann struck for Diego Simeone's side, who were lethal on the counter against Espanyol, fighting for their lives.

 © 2023 AFP